xiaosen7/simple-tsdoc/README.md

 install: `npm i simple-tsdoc -g`

-Your project folder should have `tsconfig.json` and `package.json` file, when you use some custom tag,the [tsdoc.json](https://api-extractor.com/pages/configs/tsdoc_json/) file is required.
+Your project folder should have `tsconfig.json` and `package.json` file, if you want use some custom tag,the [tsdoc.json](https://api-extractor.com/pages/configs/tsdoc_json/) file is required.

 ```shell
 Usage: